yampilop/RHOSPVirtLab/README.md

 }
 ```

-For DCN deployments you need to see a similar output for all the hypervisors:
+For DCN or multiple hypervisors deployments you need to see a similar output for all the hypervisors:

 ```
 hypervisor_name | SUCCESS => {